Pylons/pyramid/docs/narr/urldispatch.rst

 When a route configuration names a ``view`` attribute, the :term:`view callable` named as that ``view`` attribute will always be found and invoked when the associated route pattern matches during a request.

-Route View Callable Registration and Lookup Details !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-The purpose of making it possible to specify a view callable within a route configuration is to prevent developers from needing to deeply understand the details of :term:`resource location` and :term:`view lookup`.
-When a route names a view callable as a ``view`` argument, and a request enters the system which matches the pattern of the route, the result is simple: the view callable associated with the route is invoked with the request that caused the invocation.

-For most usage, you needn't understand more than this; how it works is an implementation detail.
-In the interest of completeness, however, we'll explain how it *does* work in the this section.
-You can skip it if you're uninterested.

-When a ``view`` attribute is attached to a route configuration, :app:`Pyramid` ensures that a :term:`view configuration` is registered that will always be found when the route pattern is matched during a request.
-To do so:

-- A special route-specific :term:`interface` is created at startup time for each route configuration declaration.

-- When a route configuration declaration mentions a ``view`` attribute, a :term:`view configuration` is registered at startup time.
-This view configuration uses the route-specific interface as a :term:`request` type.

-- At runtime, when a request causes any route to match, the :term:`request` object is decorated with the route-specific interface.

-- The fact that the request is decorated with a route-specific interface causes the view lookup machinery to always use the view callable registered using that interface by the route configuration to service requests that match the route pattern.

-In this way, we supply a shortcut to the developer.
-Under the hood, the :term:`resource location` and :term:`view lookup` subsystems provided by :app:`Pyramid` are still being utilized, but in a way which does not require a developer to understand either of them in detail.
-It also means that we can allow a developer to combine :term:`URL dispatch` and :term:`traversal` in various exceptional cases as documented in :ref:`hybrid_chapter`.

 .. index::
    single: route path pattern syntax